 Business Management

 Apart from in-house coaches, pretty much all coaching professionals are entrepreneurs.
-That means you need to take care of your accounting and taxes, learn how to create a business strategy, and become a great project manager.
+That means you must take care of your accounting and taxes, learn how to create a business strategy, and become a great project manager.
 You also need to amp up your outsourcing skills, because doing everything by yourself will limit your growth.
 Of course we believe a Paperbell account to run your coaching business is the best place to start!

 Marketing